Model a reusable Product

 Product with linked product features in a separate content type

-Secondly, since the feature content type stores just data without any presentation information, you can easily show them in any way - for example, as tabular data.
+Secondly, since the feature content type stores data without any presentation information, you can easily show it in any way – for example, as tabular data

 Product features displayed in a table

-Whether comparing features across a range of products, assessing their availability, or even weaving them into price calculators, well-modeled features will help you describe the product to your audience.
+Well-modeled features will help you describe the product to your audience, whether by comparing features across a range of products, assessing their availability, or even weaving them into price calculators.

 Product features in product comparator widget